DevJarvis11/TelcoLearn/Log Project/README.md

 <br>

-<h3>📝 Problem Statement</h3>
+<h3>📝 Task Description </h3>

-Developers often work with very large and noisy log files containing thousands of lines.
-Manually searching for specific events or errors becomes time-consuming and error-prone.
+A developer needs filtered log entries from a noisy event log for debugging a module.
 <br>
 <br>
 <br>